isomerpages/caas-aviationcareers/_programme/Aviation Education & Outreach.md

 * <a href="https://www.massey.ac.nz/massey/learning/programme-course/programme.cfm?prog_id=93295" target="_blank">Bachelor of Aviation Management by Distance Learning</a>
 * <a href="https://www.massey.ac.nz/massey/learning/programme-course/programme.cfm?prog_id=93031" target="_blank">Master of Aviation by Distance Learning</a>

+*Note: Most of these courses can be taken part-time*

 ##### **Curious about aviation, its careers and opportunities, and want to find out more?**

 *Learn more about the vibrant and enriching aviation exploration&nbsp;programmes&nbsp;that will help you gain a deeper appreciation of aviation, its&nbsp;diverse sectors, careers and opportunities.*